Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Results

 \subsection{Synthetic datasets}

 Figure \ref{fig:synthetic_scar_non_scar_data} shows the $\alpha$ estimated by PU learning algorithms for synthetic datasets.
 TICE overestimated $\alpha$ for all fractions in both SCAR and SNAR datasets.
-For SCAR datasets, only PULSCAR returned close estimates for all fractions; DEDPUL overestimated for 1\%; KM1 and KM2 underestimated for 50\%; CleanLab underestimated for larger $\alpha$ (10-50\%).
-For SNAR datasets, only PULSNAR's estimates were close to the true $\alpha$; other algorithms underestimated for larger $\alpha$ (40-50\%).
+For SCAR datasets, only PULSCAR returned close estimates for all fractions; DEDPUL overestimated for 1\%; KM1 overestimated for $\geq$ 20\%; KM2 underestimated for 50\% and overestimated for 1\%.
+For SNAR datasets, only PULSNAR's estimates were close to the true $\alpha$; other algorithms either overestimated or underestimated $\alpha$ for some or all fractions.
 Figure \ref{fig:dedpulVSpulsnar} in Appendix \ref{appendix3} shows the $\alpha$ estimated by DEDPUL and PULSNAR on large SNAR datasets with different class imbalances.
-As the class imbalance increased, the performance of DEDPUL dropped, especially for larger fractions.
-The estimated $\alpha$ by the PULSNAR method was close to the true $\alpha$ for all fractions and sample sizes.
+As the class imbalance increased, DEDPUL underestimated $\alpha$, especially for larger fractions.
+The estimated $\alpha$ by the PULSNAR method was close to the true fractions across all sample sizes and class imbalances.